-Table 3 Types of additional insurance offered in Ethiopia

-(percentage of those groups offering additional cover)
+Table 3 Types of additional insurance offered in Ethiopia(percentage of those groups offering additional cover)

-Source: Dercon et al. (2006)
+Source: Dercon et al. (2006).

-Building on existing systems is also often appropriate when a public agency or an NGO aims to specifically target the poor for improved insurance.
-In particular, any semi-formal existing groups serving the poor should be targeted, especially those that have developed forms of insurance provision and mutual support within their ranks.
-In Europe much social security provision in the form of health or unemployment insurance was first developed within cooperatives or trade unions before public interventions turned them into fully fledged national insurance schemes.
+was first developed within cooperatives or trade unions before public interventions turned them into fully fledged national insurance schemes.
 In developing countries, such as India, there is ample evidence of functioning self-help groups and cooperatives.
 There are also long-standing institutions, such as funeral societies, that tend to be highly inclusive of the poorest segments of the community (Dercon et al., 2006).
 These existing groups could be strengthened by providing cost-effective risk-pooling and reinsurance solutions that offer protection for other risks they cannot help on their own, most notably covariate and catastrophic risks.

 Working with groups has considerable advantages.
 First, it avoids or at least considerably reduces adverse selection for existing groups or where coverage is uniform across members in the group.
 Second, if members of the group can monitor each other at lower cost than a formal insurer can do, formal contract costs can be reduced by delegating much of the monitoring to group members.
 Third, as long as groups are chosen that also include poorer segments of society, targeting can be devolved further in line with the rules governing the functioning of groups.
 Fourth, by focusing on groups that have already set up some mutual support systems within the group, it will be easier to ensure that formal insurance is complementary to existing informal schemes.
 If individuals were targeted instead, then their newfound protection may well induce them to withdraw from existing mutual support, possibly leaving others with even less protection than before.
-The support of the support

 Working with existing groups also accords well with the model that proved successful in currently developed countries when these were in early stages of economic development.
 Until recently most developed country insurance companies have been mutual insurance companies (mutuals) where, in addition to receiving claim payouts, policyholders share in the profits of the company.
 Section 3.1 introduced the idea that any viable insurance company must price individual products as though it were averse to ambiguity, charging more for products where the true claim odds are not known.
 This can lead to very expensive premiums, particularly for new classes of insurance.
 However, contracts can be made much better valued without sacrificing prudential financial management if the insurance company is structured as a mutual company that partially refunds premiums, if realised insurance claims in a given year are not too high.
-Mutuality should work well in developing country contexts when the insurance company (or NGO) is not sure of the precise claim odds, holding ambiguous beliefs about the insured risks.
-By allowing better value products to be sold, profit sharing may also induce more groups to enter into the insurance arrangement, boosting uptake and further reducing costs.
+Mutuality should work well in developing country contexts when the insurance company (or NGO) is not sure of the precise claim odds, holding ambiguous beliefs about the insurance arrangement, boosting uptake and further reducing costs.

-9 This ability of a microfinance institution to structure contracts to delegate costly monitoring to group members was shown for microcredit by Armendariz de Aghion (1999).
+This ability of a microfinance institution to structure contracts to delegate costly monitoring to group members was shown for microcredit by Armendariz de Aghion (1999).

-10 It can be shown that in the theoretical models of e.g. Attanasio and Rios-Rull (2000) that internalising the formal insurance provision to the group rather than to individuals within the group, will avoid the crowding-out problems referred to earlier, as the individuals are only covered for the formal insurance on the condition that they remain a member of the group.
+It can be shown that in the theoretical models of e.g. Attanasio and Rios-Rull (2000) internalising the formal insurance provision to the group, rather than to individuals within the group, will avoid the crowding-out problems referred to earlier, as the individuals are only covered for the formal insurance on the condition that they remain a member of the group.